Are Colorado Records Public?

 - Requirements of a Senate and House of Representatives joint rule regarding lobbying practices

 - Personnel Files: Employee personnel records are not public.
 All records that include an employee’s telephone number, home address, financial information, and other private details are exempt from public disclosure.
 This exemption does not cover current or past employee applications, employee agreements, paid benefits, performance ratings, and sabbatical reports.
+Prospective employers can request personnel data although with the permission of the subject of the data.

 - Trade Secrets: Members of the general public cannot inspect or obtain copies of privileged and confidential information, including financial, commercial, geophysical, and geological trade secrets.